-70 of the 77 applied for an ATAR.
-Of these students 99% received university offers.
-29 of the 70 students (41%) received an early round offer.
-The most popular university choices were University of Western Sydney (26%) University of Wollongong (21%) and the University of Sydney (20%).
+77 of the 80 Year 12 students applied for an ATAR.
+Of these, 75 students (97%) received university offers and 62% received an early round offer.
+28% of students have enrolled at Western Sydney University, 24% at the University of Wollongong, 16% at the University of Sydney and 15% at the University of NSW.
 Refer pie chart below.